nhonvo/BinhDinhFood/README.md

-# Binh Dinh FoodWeb API Project
+# Clean Architecture Web API Project

 ## About the Project

-This project serves as a template for building a Binh Dinh FoodWeb API in ASP.NET Core.
+This project serves as a template for building a Clean Architecture Web API in ASP.NET Core.
 It focuses on separation of concerns by dividing the application into distinct layers: Domain, Application, Web API, and Infrastructure.

 ## Main Features

-- Binh Dinh Foodstructure (Domain, Application, Web API, Infrastructure)
+- [x] Clean Architecture structure (Domain, Application, Web API, Infrastructure)
-- ASP.NET Core 8.0 with Entity Framework Core
+- [x] ASP.NET Core 8.0 with Entity Framework Core
-- Docker support with SQL Server integration
+- [x] Docker support with SQL Server integration
-- JWT Token Authentication
+- [x] JWT Token & Authentication by identity
-- Health Check and Logging
+- [x] Health Check and Logging
-- Unit testing with Xunit
+- [x] Unit testing
-- Middleware for Exception Handling and Validation
+- [x] Middleware for Exception Handling and Validation
+- [ ] fix: scope assign

 ## Getting Started